About the lab | FAQs | Directions to the Lab | Lab Tour

 Most studies involve a one-time session that lasts between 15 and 60 minutes, depending on the study, and we do our best to schedule appointments at your convenience.
 Most appointments are sometime Monday through Friday between 9 a.m. and 7 p.m.
 We do sometimes schedule appointments on Saturdays.
 We want to make it as easy as possible for you to work with our lab!
-These sessions take place at our lab at the Callier Center at UTD, where convenient free parking is provided.
+These sessions take place at our lab at Green Hall on UTD's campus, where convenient free parking is provided.

 Can I bring along other children?